RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-02-27-idea-machine.md

 capturing his experiences as a student and as a researcher, including his constant feelings of inadequacy.
 Forty years later, as a Master's student at Harvard conducting research in MIT's Brain and Cognitive Science Department, these posts are my stories, inspired by Pepper and in tribute to those who came before.
-To paraphrase my favorite quote, "If I could see \[...\] an insight, a new way of looking at it that would maybe, just maybe, find its way into future generations
+To highlight my favorite quote, "If I could see \[...\] an insight, a new way of looking at [a problem] that would maybe, just maybe, find its way into future generations
 \[...\] In the Eiffel tower of technology, I would be a rivet."

 ### A Paper From Start to Finish in 2 Weeks